Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 The court or tax institution in your country may determine that the person you hired as an “independent contractor” is in fact an “employee”.
 In such a situation, you will end up being accused of non-compliance with employment requirements.
 Therefore, it is important that the facts also prove the independence of the contractor.

-Although labor relations verification standards vary for different countries they look almost the same.
+Although labor relations verification standards vary for different countries, they look almost the same.
 The goal of these standards is to investigate the level of control over the independent contractor by the hiring company.
 We decided to help and distinguish the core elements to avoid when hiring a foreign developer:

 • don’t specify fixed working hours;